 Common CCTV problems and how to solve them

 There are a lot of things that can go wrong with CCTV cameras.
 Many of the issues with a CCTV problem have to do with the camera.
 The good news in this is that it’s usually fairly easy to identify what the problem is and how to solve it.
 Most CCTV problems result in some kind of characteristic on the screen.
-This article will present six of the most common CCTV problems as well as how to resolve them.
+This article will present six of the most common CCTV camera problems and their solutions.

 Sun burn out